-If the LCD screen is blank but the LEDs on the SRU board are lit
+If the LCD screen is blank but the LEDs on the SRU board are lit then adjust Potentiometer R249 (located above the LCD screen) counterclockwise.

 Keep turning Potentiometer R249 counter-clockwise until the display comes on.
 Caution: Turning Potentiometer R249 too far will cause dark boxes to appear around the letters and may burn out the LCD screen prematurely.